sercankulcu/sercankulcu.github.io/_teaching/algorithms.md

 Chapter 4: Graph Algorithms
 ---

 Graphs, composed of nodes and edges, are ubiquitous in various domains, including social networks, transportation systems, and computational biology.
+Graph algorithms are the masterminds behind the scenes of network analysis, adept at solving puzzles that involve points and connections.
+They help us navigate through complex networks, from social media graphs to city maps.
 Graph algorithms enable us to explore, analyze, and manipulate these complex structures efficiently.
-Graph traversal algorithms like Breadth-first search (BFS) and Depth-first search (DFS) enable us to explore the intricacies of graphs, uncovering their structure and connections.
-When it comes to finding the shortest path between nodes, Dijkstra's Algorithm and Bellman-Ford Algorithm come to the rescue, efficiently navigating through the labyrinth of edges and vertices.
-Minimum Spanning Tree algorithms, such as Prim's Algorithm and Kruskal's Algorithm, help us identify the most cost-effective way to connect all nodes in a graph.
-And when tackling network flow problems, like determining the maximum flow in a network, Ford-Fulkerson Algorithm and Edmonds-Karp Algorithm offer ingenious solutions, optimizing resource utilization and enhancing efficiency.

 * Sunum-Çizge Gezinme <a href="../files/algorithms/slides/Bolum_04_01_Cizge_Gezinme.pdf">[pdf]</a>
 * Sunum-Çizge En Kısa Yol <a href="../files/algorithms/slides/Bolum_04_02_En_Kisa_Yol.pdf">[pdf]</a>